Irakli Alasania: Political career

 Alasania served as Minister of Defense from October 2012 until November 2014, when Prime Minister Irakli Garibashvili replaced him with Mindia Janelidze, after 6 of Ministry's senior members were arrested on charges of embezzlement and Alasania called it "attack on Euro-Atlantic choice".
-After this, "Free Democrats" leaved ruling coalition and withdraw into opposition.
+After this, "Free Democrats" left ruling coalition and withdraw into opposition.

 On 2016 Georgian parliamentary election, "Free Democrats" participated independently.
-Alasania was leader of party's proportional list and majoritarian candidate in 41th constituency of Gori.
-Alasania got 19,38% and went in second tour, but, on 10 October, after "Free Democrats" got 4,63% and became an extra-parliamentary force, Alasania leaved politics and refused to participate in second tour.
+Alasania was leader of party's proportional list and majoritarian candidate in 41st constituency of Gori.
+Alasania got 19,38% and went in second tour, but, on 10 October, after "Free Democrats" got 4,63% and became an extra-parliamentary force, Alasania left politics and refused to participate in second tour.